TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1Subnet.md

 # New-B1Subnet

 ## SYNOPSIS
-Creates a new subnet in BloxOneDDI IPAM
+Creates a new subnet in Universal DDI IPAM

 ## SYNTAX